nigrosimone/ng-http-caching/README.md

 import { NgHttpCachingConfig, NgHttpCachingMutationStrategy } from 'ng-http-caching';

 const ngHttpCachingConfig: NgHttpCachingConfig = {
-  // clear the entire cache only if the mutation is on a specific endpoint
+  // clear the entire cache only if the mutation (POST, PUT, DELETE, PATCH)
+  // is on a specific endpoint
   clearCacheOnMutation: (req) => req.url.includes('/api/critical-data')
 };
 ```